Pipeline

 Advancing Innovative T Cell Therapy Candidates in Autoimmune Disease

 We are targeting a portfolio of autoimmune diseases with our engineered T cell therapy candidates.
-Our lead Chimeric Antigen Receptor T cell for Autoimmunity (CARTA) candidate, CABA-201, is being advanced in Phase 1/2 clinical trials in systemic lupus erythematosus, myositis, systemic sclerosis and generalized myasthenia gravis, with potential application in a broad portfolio of other autoimmune diseases in rheumatology, neurology, and other therapeutic areas.
+Our lead Chimeric Antigen Receptor T cell for Autoimmunity (CARTA) candidate, CABA-201, is being advanced in the RESETTM (REstoring SElf-Tolerance) Phase 1/2 clinical trials in systemic lupus erythematosus, myositis, systemic sclerosis and generalized myasthenia gravis, with potential application in a broad portfolio of other autoimmune diseases in rheumatology, neurology, and other therapeutic areas.

 Our Pipeline